About Dawn Falls

 Therefore, I explored further down Baltimore Canyon to the redwood trees at the bottom of the descent.

 Then, when I saw that it was undesirable to do the stream scramble upstream all the way to Dawn Falls due to the amount of deadfall, I decided against pushing through that.

 So all in all, this Crown Road approach went for about a mile round trip, and it took me around an hour.

-Dawn Falls resides in the Baltimore Canyon Open Space Preserve.
+Dawn Falls resides in the Baltimore Canyon Open Space Preserve near Larkspur in Marin County, California.
+It is administered by Marin County Parks.
 For information or inquiries about the park as well as current conditions, visit their website.

 Then, we’ll describe how to get to either of the trailheads (i.e. the East Approach or West Approach).

-Turn right on Corte Madera Ave and take it north for about a half-mile (Corte Madera Ave becomes Magnolia Ave en route) before turning left onto Madrone Ave.
+Next, we turned right on Corte Madera Ave and took it north for about a half-mile (Corte Madera Ave became Magnolia Ave en route) before turning left onto Madrone Ave.

-There’s very limited parking (maybe room for only about 6 spots or so, including some visitors and residents parked here overnight).
-So I’d imagine an early start is imperative.
+From what I could tell, there maybe room for only about 6 spots or so, including some visitors and residents parked here overnight.

 For geographical context, San Francisco is 37 miles (over an hour drive) south of Olema, 11 miles (over 30 minutes drive) west of Oakland, 55 miles (over an hour drive) north of San Jose, 52 miles (about 90 minutes drive) south of Napa, 96 miles (over 2 hours drive) south of Sacramento, and 382 miles (6 hours drive) north of Los Angeles.